bahuljain/scala-fun/README.md

 - stackable modifications (tricky):
 	- super classes are stacked in a linear order
 	- rightmost, trait is called first, followed by traits inherited to the left of it.
+	- `abstract override` in traits for stackable modifications.

 #### Tips
 - if the behavior will not be reused, then make it a concrete class